 For older and more sedentary cats, choose a cat tree with more room and wider ledges for him to hang from and to lounge around on – and more places to scratch.

-Make a scratching post for your own cat or learn how to make a cat tree to sell!
+So, why not make a scratching post for your own cat – or even learn how to make cat trees to sell!
 It’s easy and you can use cheap and even free materials to keep the costs way down.
+Why not give it a go – you will save a lot of money and have some fun making a cat tree yourself.